PhysiCell-Tools/python-loader/man/docstring/pcdl_get_celltype_list.md

 options:
   -h, --help            show this help message and exit --settingxml SETTINGXML
-                        from which settings.xml should units and cell type ID label mapping and units be extracted? set to None or False if the xml file is missing! default is PhysiCell_settings.xml.
+                        the settings.xml that is loaded, from which the cell type ID label mapping, is extracted, if this information is not found in the output xml file. set to None or False if the xml file is missing! default is PhysiCell_settings.xml.
   -v VERBOSE, --verbose VERBOSE
                         setting verbose to True for more text output, while processing. default is False.